 So, which line offers the best French Polynesia cruises?

-This wraps up our Wind Spirit review and review of Paul Gauguin Cruises in Tahiti.
+This wraps up our Star Breeze review and review of Paul Gauguin Cruises in Tahiti!

 More cruising inspiration!

 Viking Cruises: What’s so special about Viking Ocean Cruises that its ships keep winning awards?
-Read our review of the Viking Star in northern Europe to find out!
+Read our review of Viking Ocean Cruises.

 River cruises: Say hello to the world’s best river cruises!